-If you’re a Klondike fan, then you probably skipped with delight towards an Oreo Ice Cream Cookie sandwich.
+If you're a Klondike bar fan, then you probably skipped with delight towards this classic ice cream truck treat.
 Tearing into the wrapper with your teeth, nothing could hold you back from your ice cream treat.
-Well nothing except parents that didn’t want to give you money.
+Well nothing except parents that didn't want to give you money.

 Now that you have a job and get to make your own decisions, you can make your own Oreo Ice Cream Sandwiches with this recipe.
 Featuring a homemade chocolate cookie crust, Oreo cookie ice cream, and chunks of Oreo cookies, this may just be better than the real thing.

 Who could forget the Choco Taco with its delicious vanilla ice cream enveloped between a crispy waffle cone "taco" shell that's sealed in with a chocolate fudge topping and nuts.
 If this was your ice cream truck ice cream of choice, you'll be happy to know the copycat recipes is easier than you'd think.
 With the help of a waffle iron, some yummy ice cream, chocolate, and peanuts, you can whip these up all by yourself.
 It's nice to be independent isn't it?